Vespers Series II

 In this series, it is the interplay of light that reveals these internal structures.
 Like spirits (from Latin spiritus, meaning “breath”), the internal structures reference the distribution of the martyr’s last breath.

 We are working on a data-driven approach for the creation of high-resolution, geometrically complex, and materially heterogeneous 3D printed objects at product scale.
 Titled Data-driven Material Modeling (DdMM), this approach utilizes external and user-generated data-sets for the evaluation of heterogeneous material distributions during slice generation for 3D printing, thereby enabling the production of voxel-matrices describing material distributions for bitmap-printing at the printer’s native resolution.

 The series utilizes our bitmap-slicing framework to inform material property distribution in concert with slice generation, in real time.
 In contrast to existing approaches occupying the intersection of computational design and additive manufacturing, this framework emphasizes the ability to integrate multiple geometry-based data sources to achieve high levels of control for applications in a wide variety of design scenarios.

-The Vespers II project was developed by The Mediated Matter Group at the MIT Media Lab.
+The Vespers II project was developed by The Mediated Matter Group at the MIT Media Lab in collaboration with Stratasys.
 Researchers include: Christoph Bader, Dominik Kolb, James Weaver and Prof. Neri Oxman (Founding Director).

 Jeremy Flower, Kelly Egorova, Ahmed Hosny, Wendy Salmon, Tzu Chieh Tang, Noah Jakimo